 Trade accounts receivable are recorded initially at fair value and subsequently at amortized cost, which generally equals their invoiced amounts.
 The terms of invoices allow 30 days for payment to be received.
 Invoices outstanding greater than 30 days are past due.
 A provision for impairment of trade receivables is established when there is objective evidence that we will not be able to collect all amounts due according to the original terms of the receivables or the balance becomes greater than 180 days past due (or 365 days for major oil companies, government entities or Fortune 500 size companies).
 Significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or financial reorganization, and default or delinquency in payments are considered indicators that the receivable is impaired.
 A provision for impairment of trade receivables is established based on our review of this information along with our current aging of client receivables outstanding.
 The amount of the provision is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
 The carrying amount of the asset is reduced through the use of an allowance account, and the amount of the loss is recognized in the income statement in Cost of Sales or Services.
-When a trade receivable is uncollectible, it is written off against the allowance account for trade receivables.
-Subsequent recoveries of amounts previously written off are credited against bad debt expense in the consolidated income statement in Cost of Sales or Services.
 Impairment testing of trade receivables is described in Note 13, Trade and Other Receivables.